 How Is Esophageal Cancer Diagnosed?

 To diagnose esophageal cancer, your doctor will review your symptoms, medical history, and examine you.
-In addition, he or she may order certain blood tests and X-rays.
+In addition, they may order certain blood tests and X-rays.

 Tests for esophageal cancer may include: